Nether403/Webknot/docs/guides/FAQ.md

 ## 📱 Mobile & Devices

-### Does LovaBolt work on mobile?
+### Does WebKnot work on mobile?
 Yes!
-LovaBolt is fully responsive and works on phones and tablets, though the experience is optimized for desktop.
+WebKnot is fully responsive and works on phones and tablets, though the experience is optimized for desktop.

-### Can I use LovaBolt on iPad?
+### Can I use WebKnot on iPad?
 Yes!
-LovaBolt works great on iPad and other tablets.
+WebKnot works great on iPad and other tablets.

 ### Will my generated website work on mobile?
 If you select "Responsive Design" in functionality (recommended), your website will work on all devices.